-We grow an insane amount of flowers out of our little plot of land.
-With so much beauty going out the door, we work diligently to not only replace the biomass, but also to build and improve the soil each and every season.
-I’ve found that the old adage, “you get out what you put in” sums up our approach to growing here at Floret.
+Before we expanded our farm, we grew an insane amount of flowers on our 2-acre plot of land.
+With so much beauty going out the door, we worked diligently not only to replace the biomass, but also to build and improve the soil every season.
+I’ve found that the old adage, “you get out what you put in,” sums up our approach to growing here at Floret.

-Cover crops, compost, rock powders, natural fertilizers, mulch, compost tea and various foliar treatments are all part of our fertility arsenal.
+Cover crops, compost, rock powders, natural fertilizers, mulch, compost tea, and various foliar treatments are all part of our fertility toolbox.

-Every fall we take soil samples from our field and greenhouses and send them into the local soil lab for testing.
+Every fall we take soil samples from our fields and greenhouses and send them to the local soil lab for testing.
 The information from the test gives us a broad overview of our soil health and what we can do to improve it.
-A good soil test normally runs around $50, money well spent in the long run.
-This test measures everything from the percentage of organic matter, the pH of the soil, plus any lacking trace minerals.
+A good soil test normally runs around $50—money well spent in the long run.
+This test measures everything from the percentage of organic matter to the pH of the soil, plus any lacking trace minerals.

-A good lab will give you recommendations on what amendments need to be applied to bring your soil into good, working order.
-I always make sure to let the lab know that we farm organically so that they don’t suggest chemical fertilizers.
-Once we have the information back from the lab, we then set about making necessary improvements.
-Fall is a great time to add rock powders and trace minerals so that they have time to dissolve into the soil before spring planting.
+A good lab will give you recommendations on which amendments to apply to bring your soil into good working order.
+I always make sure to let the lab know that we farm organically so they don’t suggest chemical fertilizers.
+Once we have the information back from the lab, we set about making necessary improvements.
+Fall is a great time to add rock powders and trace minerals so they’ll have time to dissolve into the soil before spring planting.

-Our farm is situated on top of a sand bar (note the silver shine to the soil above) and while the freely draining nature is wonderful in early spring when most other fields are unworkable, it definitely comes with its own set of challenges.
-In addition to being very hungry, our soil also has difficulty holding water and nitrogen.
-I often feel as if we’re feeding an elephant with how much organic matter we add each year.
+Our farm is situated on top of a sand bar (note the silver shine to the soil above), and while its ability to drain freely is wonderful in early spring when most other fields are unworkable, it definitely comes with its own set of challenges.
+In addition to being very hungry, our soil has difficulty holding water and nitrogen.
+We add so much organic matter each year that I often feel as if we’re feeding an elephant.

-In addition to applying the soil labs’ recommendations in the fall, we also heavily amend each bed before planting in the early spring and again each time it is replanted throughout the season.
-The same treatment goes for our greenhouses as well.
+In addition to applying the soil lab’s recommended nutrients in the fall, we also heavily amend each bed before planting in early spring and again each time we replant throughout the season.
+The same treatment goes for our greenhouse plantings.

-To start, we put down a thick 3-4” (7-10cm) layer of compost across the top of each bed, making sure to spread it out as evenly as possible.
+To start, we put down a thick 3- to 4-inch (7.5 to 10 cm) layer of compost across the top of each bed, making sure to spread it out as evenly as possible.
 Our favorite compost is made locally from recycled plant debris.
-We purchase it by the dump truck load and it runs between $15-17 a yard, delivered.
+We purchase it by the dump truck load, and it runs $15 to $17 a yard, delivered.
 If you have heavier clay soil, you can cut the amount of compost you apply in half.

-Our favorite fertilizer is Nature’s Intent (7-2-4) which is made from natural ingredients including bone meal, cottonseed meal, feather meal, kelp meal and rock powders.
-It may not be available in your area, but you should be able to find something similar if you give the specs to your local feed or garden store.
+Our favorite fertilizer is Nature’s Intent (7-2-4), which is made from natural ingredients including bone meal, cottonseed meal, feather meal, kelp meal, and rock powders.
+It may not be available in your area, but you should be able to find something similar if you give the specifications to your local feed or garden store.

-The ingredients are then tilled into the soil and irrigation lines are laid down.
-Because our soil is so sandy, we put down four lines of drip, one foot (.3m) apart.
-If you have clay soil, you could probably get away with only two or three.
+We then till ingredients into the soil and lay irrigation lines.
+Because our soil is so sandy, we put down four lines of drip tape, 1 foot (.3 m) apart.
+If you have clay soil, you could probably get away with only two or three lines.

-To control weeds, we cover most of our beds with landscape fabric with pre-burnt holes.
-Learn more about using landscape fabric to control weeds here.
+To control weeds, we cover most of our beds with landscape fabric with preburned holes.
+Learn more about using landscape fabric to control weeds.

-After a bed of annual flowering plants such as bells of Ireland or snapdragons finishes producing, we mow the remaining foliage down and take up the fabric, pull back the drip irrigation lines and amend the bed using the same process outlined above before replanting with a second crop.
-In the fall, we clean up the beds and replant with a cover crop usually consisting of ryegrass, field peas, hairy vetch and crimson clover.
+After a bed of annual flowering plants such as bells of Ireland or snapdragons finishes producing, we mow the remaining foliage down and take up the fabric, pull back the drip irrigation lines, and amend the bed using the same process outlined above—before replanting with a second crop.
+In the fall, we clean up the beds and replant with a cover crop, usually a combination of rye grass, field peas, hairy vetch, and crimson clover.

-Pictured above, a hoop that was filled with Iceland poppies in the spring.
-Once the plants slowed their flowering to a trickle, we pulled out the plants, prepared the beds as noted earlier, and replanted with a late crop of celosia.
+The hoophouse pictured above was filled with Iceland poppies in the spring.
+Once the plants slowed their flowering to a trickle, we pulled them out, prepared the beds as described above, and replanted with a late crop of celosia.

 I believe in using natural methods and ingredients when it comes to growing.
-In our valley organic agriculture is slowly catching on, but there are still so many farms that spray toxic chemicals on their crops and use synthetic fertilizers and other agrochemicals.
+In our valley organic agriculture is slowly catching on, but there are still many farms that spray toxic chemicals on their crops and use synthetic fertilizers and other agrochemicals.
 I understand why.
-An organic approach requires more time, money and steps.
-But, in my opinion, if you have the choice, it’s certainly one worth considering.
+An organic approach requires more time, money, and steps.
+But in my opinion, if you have the choice, it’s worth considering.

 From day one we’ve only used natural ingredients in our gardens and on the farm.
 I don’t want to expose myself, our staff, visitors, or the creatures that live here to toxic chemicals.

-But most importantly, my children have grown up in the garden and I believe their home and play areas should be safe and free from anything toxic or harmful.
+But most importantly, my children have grown up in the garden, and I wanted their home and play areas to be safe and free from anything toxic or harmful.

-I never could stomach the idea of exposing them to poisons, just so I could get a perfect crop.
-Instead, I worked extra hard to grow the healthiest plants possible, ones that could resist pests and disease using only natural ingredients.
+I never could stomach the idea of exposing them to poisons just so I could get a perfect crop.
+Instead, I worked extra hard to grow the healthiest plants possible, which could resist pests and disease on a diet of only natural ingredients.

-For you mamas, please keep in mind that whatever you use in the soil and apply to your plants, at some point will probably come in contact with your children.
-If you don’t have children, but are an animal lover, the same goes for you.
-Yes, growing naturally is harder, and a bit more expensive, but I truly believe it shows in the quality of the flowers, and in the health of you and your family.
+Children on the farm, at some point, probably will come into contact with whatever you use in the soil and apply to your plants.
+For all you animal lovers: The same is true for pets.
+Growing naturally is harder and a bit more expensive, but I truly believe it shows in the quality of the flowers, and in your and your family’s health.

-I would love to know if this post was helpful, what questions do you still have about the topic, what are you struggling with, or if you have any great resources relating to this topic that you’d be willing to share with other readers.
+I would love to hear any questions you have about feeding your soil.
+What practices do you follow?
+Do you have any great resources relating to this topic that you’d be willing to share with others?